Article by: Rick Holland, VP Strategy at Digital Shadows

-2. Third party risks raise their ugly head once again.
+2. 3rd party risks raise their ugly head once again.
 Some aspects of this intrusion remind me of the September 2015 T-Mobile breach.
 In this intrusion, Experian was hosting T-Mobile data that an unauthorised party accessed and this resulted in the loss of 15 million individual’s records.
-Any organisation with a business-to-business relationship with Equifax needs to find out the scope of any potential loss of their employee or customer data.
-This third party exposure also highlights the need for third party risk monitoring.
+Any organisation with a business to business relationship with Equifax needs to find out the scope of any potential loss of their employee or customer data.
+This 3rd party exposure also highlights the need for 3rd party risk monitoring.

 3. Crisis communication is key.
 Effectively communicating during an intrusion is important, it won’t absolve you of your sins, but doing it wrong could make the situation far worse.
 Understanding when and what to communicate is also important.
-Equifax discovered the intrusion on 29th July and notified on 7th September.
-Some might ask why did it take so long for the notification, but I don’t think a month is that long.
+Equifax discovered the intrusion on July 29th and notified on September 7th.
+Some might ask why did it take so long for the notification, but I don’t think that a month is that long.
 The investigation needs to be far enough along so that you can confidently communicate the situation.
 A CEO that comes out 2 days after a breach and then minimises what is a much more significant threat will be performing a mea culpa in little time.

 1. Consider taking advantage of Equifax’s offer.
 Although the irony is not lost to me, taking advantage of credit file monitoring and identity theft protection offers is important.
 Check out equifaxsecurity2017[.]com for more.
 If you don’t want to use Equifax for these services, I get it, look for at alternatives with someone like Transunion or Experian.